JamesRandall/Simple-Paging-Grid/README.md

 <https://github.com/wycats/handlebars.js/blob/master/LICENSE>

-This is an early set of code spun out of a not for profit website that is under construction, bug reports and feature requests are welcome.

 I generally make changes in a development branches before moving to master so if you want to take advantage of the latest fixes and features before general release you can grab the code from their.
 I do keep the documentation current in that branch I just generally haven't tested it to a point where I'm ready to push into master and release via NuGet.
 The branch is at <https://github.com/JamesRandall/Simple-Paging-Grid/tree/development>

 The Simple Paging Grid is covered by the MIT license (see the bottom of this readme and also the LICENSE file) so you can largely use it as you like in both commercial and non-commercial projects.
 Though if you do use it please consider dropping me an email with feedback: it's always nice to know when and where your code is in use.

-Finally - thanks to the authors of jQuery, Handlebars and Twitter Bootstrap all of which are invaluable libraries.
+Finally - thanks to the authors of jQuery, Handlebars and Bootstrap all of which are invaluable libraries.

 ## Demos